 What Is a Rent Tracker App?

-Most platforms also automate reminders and late fees, accept online payments, and generate reports that summarize performance by unit, property, owner, or portfolio.
+Most platforms also automate reminders and late fees while accepting online payments.
+They generate reports that summarize performance by unit, property, owner, or portfolio.
 Many tools now include resident portals and integrated accounting, so receivables flow directly into financial statements without manual entry.

 Features to Look for in a Rent Tracker App